slds-lmu/latex-math/README.md

 - A new shortcut / notation that falls into the scope of one of the existing files should be added in the respective file with a short description.
 - Multiple shortcuts / notations belonging to another major subject should be summarized in a new `.tex` file.
-- **Avoid** creating macros consisting of multiple previously defined here --- macros should
+- **Avoid** creating macros consisting of multiple previously defined macros.
+Macros should
     - be easy to remember
     - be used often enough to warrant a shortcut
     - avoid inter-dependencies between macros and `.tex` files